CFO Jimmy's Patronis' Seal

 hooded figure in the dark raising hand in the air

-Cryptocurrency Scams & Red Flags U.S. Securities and Exchange Commision
+Cryptocurrency Scams & Red Flags U.S. Securities and Exchange Commission

 Cryptocurrency (also referred to as virtual currency and digital currency) - a digital representation of value that functions as a medium of exchange, a unit of account, and/or a store of value.
 In simple terms, cryptocurrency is electronic money that is not issued or backed by a government or central bank.
 Units of cryptocurrency are often referred to as “cryptocoin”.